-If you’re in your 30s, 40s or older, and you’re new to longboarding, you may be thinking, just how old is too old ?
-Clearly it’s a great sport, great fun, great workout, great transportation… But can I still do it at my age in all sanity ?
+If you’re in your 30s, 40s or older, and you’re new to longboarding, you may be thinking, just how old is too old?
+Clearly it’s a great sport, great fun, great workout, great transportation… But can I still do it at my age in all sanity?
 Am I comfortable with the idea of falling off my board at 10-15 mph and hitting hard concrete ?

 Whether you’re 30, 70, or anywhere in between, you should be able to start longboarding if :

-- you’re in reasonable shape
+- You’re in reasonable physical shape

-- your goal is not to bomb big hills or ride big ramps (at least for now)
+- Your goal is not to bomb big hills or ride big ramps (at least for now)

-- you’re patient and you enjoy learning
+- You’re patient and you enjoy learning

-- you like being around people of different ages and backgrounds
+- You like being around people of different ages and backgrounds

 Your goals as an older longboarder ?